Mitigating Risk Through Fraud Prevention and Detection

 This is the second post in a series about fraud at organizations.
 The first post covered the need for strong corporate governance in managing fraud risk.
+It was originally published on March 1, 2018, it was updated on January 30, 2019.

 Owners and leaders of organizations who want to mitigate fraud risk and quickly identify bad actors within their organization need to think about two crucial dimensions of fraud systems: prevention and detection.